Managing relationships at Christmas

-You’re in close quarters with your parents and siblings, and sometimes grandparents, aunts, uncles and cousins come to stay.
+You’re in close quarters with your parents and siblings, and sometimes grandparents, cousins, uncles and aunts come to stay.
 Or you might be forced to stay in someone else’s space.

 You might only see some of these relations a couple of times a year and not have much in common with them.
 This can be especially awkward if you happen to be the same age as someone else and everyone expects you to be best friends.

-Families are complicated things, and with different personalities around the house, things can get fairly tense.
+Families are complicated, and with different personalities around the house, things can get fairly tense.

 Keep your cool and try respect other peoples’ space.
 If you’re stressing out, other people probably are too so cut them some slack if you can.
 If things are starting to bother you, take some time out.
 Go for a walk, listen to music, or read for a while.